naturalis/FormicID/README.md

 > Our mission is to publish for the scientific community high quality images of all the world's ant species.
 AntWeb provides tools for submitting images, specimen records, annotating species pages, and managing regional species lists.

-_Text from Antweb.org_
+_Text is taken from [www.AntWeb.org](www.antweb.org)_

 ## :satellite: AntWeb API

-Images are harvested from [`www.AntWeb.org`](www.antweb.org).
+Images are harvested from [www.AntWeb.org](www.antweb.org).
 At this moment version 2 is used because version 3 was not released when the project started.
 Version 3 is also still in beta.
 Later, the scripts will be changed to use version 3.

 - [AntWeb API version 2](https://www.antweb.org/api/v2/)
 - [AntWeb API version 3 beta](https://www.antweb.org/documentation/api/apiV3.jsp)